Prosjekt vi støtter

 200 000 SEK

-Communication between virus-infected pancreatic beta-cells and the immune system: implication for Type 1 diabetes
+Communication between virus-infected pancreatic beta-cells and the immune system: implication for Type 1 diabetes.

-Dr Jennifer Jager, Karolinska Institutet
+Dr Jennifer Jager, Karolinska Institute

 200 000 SEK

-Contribution of genes and non-coding RNAs expressed by Kupffer cells in insulin resistance
+Contribution of genes and non-coding RNAs expressed by Kupffer cells in insulin resistance.

 Dr Joan Domingo-Espin, Lunds universitet